bigcode-project/bigcodebench/README.md

 # 💡 If you are storing codes in jsonl:
 bigcodebench.sanitize --samples samples.jsonl
 # Sanitized code will be produced to `samples-sanitized.jsonl`

+# 💡 If you want to get the calibrated results:
+bigcodebench.sanitize --samples samples.jsonl --calibrate
+# Sanitized code will be produced to `samples-sanitized-calibrate.jsonl`

 # 💡 If you are storing codes in directories:
 bigcodebench.sanitize --samples /path/to/vicuna-[??]b_temp_[??]